Print panoramic photos - 4 tips for getting the best prints

 When viewed on your phone or camera, the dark area is not obvious.
 Sometimes this means that there is no detail and often an overpowering black area in the lower portion of your panorama when it is turned into a large panoramic print

 .
 Simply slightly adjusting the angle of your camera can easily solve this issue and give you a better result.
-However, not to worry, when we receive images for print, we always try to ensure that any details are visible and will lighten the foreground area of your image if necessary.
+However, not to worry, when we print panoramic photos, we always endeavour to ensure that any details are visible and will lighten the foreground area of your image if necessary.

 One of the most frequent issues with panoramic photography is subjects in the image, this is especially true with beautiful sunsets but is also often evident in full sunlight.
 In photographic terms its referred to a ‘backlight’.
 In simple terms, this means that more light is coming from behind your subjects than from the front.